ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

     - However, choosing node.js meant that I had to deal with the shortfalls of using node.js.
     - An example of a problem I ran into was working with input/outputs in the terminal/console.
 There are other languages such as c++ that have this functionality built into their standard library's.
     - I had to depend on external dependency's to work with input/outputs which made it a little difficult to test because I was also new to testing external modules.
+    - In relation to the given project I think node.js was a suitable choice but if this project was to be scaled up or required more intensive tasks, then another language that handles intensive tasks more easily would be required.
+    - Using node.js however allowed me to use npm packages to help make up for the setbacks.

 # Extra things I worked on :